 What Is a Niche Market?
-And How to Reach One
+And How To Reach One

 Here are two industry-specific examples:

-A search for “marketing manager” on Glassdoor yields 6,082 job listings in the UK, as of October 2022, with salary estimates ranging from £36,000 to £70,000, suggesting that these professionals are in demand and can make high salaries as they work their way up [3].
+A search for “marketing manager” on Glassdoor yields 5,560 job listings in India, as of October 2022 [2], with an average salary of between ₹4L and ₹22L [3], suggesting that these professionals are in demand and can make high salaries as they work their way up.

-The ONS reports that spending online has dropped since the pandemic but is still high.
-However, shopping in stores is on the increase and online shopping is predicted to drop back towards pre-pandemic levels [4].
+Following the pandemic, the Indian e-commerce market is continuing to grow and is expected to increase by 21.5 percent by the end of 2022 [4].

 Niche marketing tip: Bear in mind that becoming a known brand within a niche can eventually attract competitors who want to share your success.
 You may be able to mitigate this by niching down even further, refining your products and services, and adjusting your messaging.